Showing posts with label Red label. Show all posts

 Steak au Poivre Vert

-However, the French have never refused great recipes brought from other countries.
-Four humdred years before another Italian, Catherine de Medici, a Florentine, came to France in the 16th century to marry the French Prince Henry, later King Henry II, and then French menus changed.
-France exports its creations and imports others.
+The French have never refused great recipes brought from other countries, and four hundred years before another ItalianCatherine de Medici, a Florentine, came to France in the 16th century to marry the French Prince Henry, and brought many new recipes along with herbs and fruits.
+Today, France exports its creations and imports others.

-Entrecôte Bazadaise - An entrecôte from the Bazadaise beef, Entrecôte is a rib eye steak in North America and the UK.
-Though in the UK an Entrecôte can include the forerib and may also be part of a UK sirloin.
-(UK and USA sirloins are not the same).
+Entrecôte Bazadaise - An entrecôte from the Bazadaise beef.
+Entrecôte is a rib-eye steak in North America and the UK.
+Though in the UK, an entrecôte can include the fore rib and may also be part of a UK sirloin.
+(UK and USA sirloins are not the same.)

 An entrecôte with Sauce Béarnaise on the side.